How to Buy a Qantas Club Day Pass

 That said, you won’t necessarily be able to buy a Qantas Lounge Pass for access to all lounges, all the time.
 If you’re flying at a peak time when Qantas expects its lounge to be busy, for example, the airline might restrict lounge pass sales for capacity reasons.

-It’s also quite possible that your flight not become eligible to purchase a Qantas Lounge Pass until closer to departure.
-So if you’re told that your flight isn’t eligible, you could try checking again the day before departure.
+It’s also quite possible that your flight might not become eligible to purchase a Qantas Lounge Pass until closer to the departure date.
+So if you’re told that your flight isn’t eligible, you could try checking again the day before you fly.

 How much does a Qantas lounge day pass cost?